NetAppEMEA/hackathon-vol2/TRELLO-internal.md

 - Create a job that would create a QA instance, and another that would destroy it
 - Create another web application using persistent storage with some other database type
 - Create a simple apache webserver with your own webpage on persistent storage.
 Change it to nginx webserver with the same persistent storage.
-- Check out the SolidFire 101 lab guide and do some other stuff with the lab while you have it!